microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 ---
 title: "Customize the profile card using the profile API in Microsoft Graph (preview)"
-description: "This article describes how you can customize the profile card by making additional attributes visible, or adding custom attributes.
+description: "How you can customize the profile card by making additional attributes visible, or adding custom attributes.
 You can also delete custom attributes."
 author: "PollyNincevic"
 ms.localizationpriority: high
 ms.prod: "users"